sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

-There are a few methods that compute the conservational analysis of a model.
+There are a few methods that compute any conserved moeties in the model:

 .. code:: python

-  # get the conservational matrix
+  # get the conserved matrix
   ls.getGammaMatrix()

-  # get which species are contained in each conserved matrix
+  # get which species are contained in each row of the conserved matrix
   ls.getGammaMatrixIds()

   # get conserved laws and the conserved sums associated with them
   ls.getConservedLaws()

 .. end